Constructing a PC is never simple. However, once you grasp the concept, it can be immensely enjoyable and rewarding.

 Why Would You Mount A GPU Vertically?

-Before we explain what you need to do, you should first consider all of the pros and cons.
+Before we explain what you need to do, you should first consider all of the benefits and cons.

-The main reason anyone would do this is that it will make your rig much more attractive.
+The main reason anyone would do this is that it will make your rig much more alluring.
 Why?
-Today, most graphics cards’ prettiest side is the bottom, where you can see the fans and most of the RGB goodness.
+Today, most graphics cards’ loveliest side is the bottom, where you can see the fans and most of the RGB splendor.

 One advantage is that if a card is put up and down, GPU droop doesn’t happen.

 It isn’t all good news when it comes to vertical mounting.
-There are a few substantial disadvantages.
-One of the biggest detriments is that mounting your GPU this way hinders access to all the other PCIe lanes on your motherboard.
+There are a few significant disadvantages.
+One of the biggest detriments is that mounting your GPU this way impedes access to all the other PCIe lanes on your motherboard.

-This means no expansion, Wi-Fi, Ethernet, or any other kind of PCIe card.
+This means no expansion, Wi-Fi, Ethernet, or any other type of PCIe card.

-It can also restrict airflow inside your case, which is vital for low GPU temperatures.
+It can also restrict airflow inside your case, which is crucial for low GPU temperatures.
 This happens because the card’s fans are too close to the case’s panel.
-The issue is even worse if the panel is made of glass.
+The problem is even more severe if the panel is made of glass.

 Keep in mind that there are some instances where a vertical mount would actually improve your computer’s airflow.